radius-project/docs/docs/content/tutorials/tutorial-add-radius/index.md

 ## Step 5: Use Radius to display the state of your application

-Now that Radius has been enabled for your application, run this command once again:
+Now that Radius has been enabled for your application, run this command again:

 ```bash
 rad app connections -a demo